StackStorm/serverless-plugin-stackstorm/README.md

 ## Contributing to Exchange

 The StackStorm packs this plugin allows you to run on serverless infrastructure are all part of [StackStorm Exchange](https://github.com/StackStorm-Exchange).
 We encourage community members to contribute to this packs to enrich the entire ecosystem.
 The most simple way to help us is to try different packs, mark the one that works with `serverless` keyword and report ones that don't work for some reason.
-For now, the plugin only supports st2's python runner, but they represent more than 90% of exchange actions.
+For now, the plugin only supports stackstorm's python runner, but they represent more than 90% of exchange actions.

 ## Authors